geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

     jaynes.run(train, seed=seed)
 ```

 **Note**: The example config currently uses an S3 mount for the code upload.
-We currently do not have support for gce buckets, but that is an easy to implement.
+We currently do not have support for GCP buckets, but that is an easy to implement.
 To add this support, submit a PR.